mircealungu/mircea/notes/What's in a Click?.md

 *Any other feature by any other name would be as complicated*

-You think, requirements are simple: click on a word on a website, get a translation, save it to the database with the time when it was requested; allow the learner to practice the words with exercises based on the past contexts in which they encountered them.
+You think, requirements are simple: I wants system that allows me to click on a word on a website, get a translation, save it to the database with the time when it was requested; allow the learner to practice the words with exercises based on the past contexts in which they encountered them.

 What could be so hard?

+Well, anybody that has written software for a living will tell you that there

 # Click on a word and get a translation